rdegges/rdegges-blog/articles/2010/transparent-telephony-part-3-making-and-recei.md

-% Transparent Telephony, Part 3, Making and Receiving Calls Using VoIP
+Title: Transparent Telephony, Part 3, Making and Receiving Calls Using VoIP
-%
+Date: 2010-03-03 08:00
-%
+Author: Randall Degges

-# Transparent Telephony, Part 3, Making and Receiving Calls Using VoIP
+Tags: asterisk, linux

 Welcome back to the Transparent Telephony series.
 If you’re a new reader, you may want to start at the beginning: [Part 1 – An Introduction][].